Dementia: Understanding the Journey

 History of the course

-Over the years the Board of Directors has been comprised of a variety of people, including physicians, nurses, recreation and occupational therapists, dieticians, educators, administrators, and family members.
-Their is always the same: To promote a person-centred approach to providing care and services for persons living with Dementia through the ongoing development, promotion, and administration of Dementia: Understanding the Journey.
+Over the years the Board of Directors of the Dementia: Understanding the Journey Society has been comprised of a variety of people, including physicians, nurses, recreation and occupational therapists, dieticians, educators, administrators, and family members.
+Their goal is always the same: To promote a person-centred approach to providing care and services for persons living with Dementia through the ongoing development, promotion, and administration of Dementia: Understanding the Journey.